 You must be in the Dallas/Fort Worth area 3 weeks prior to the first day of classes.
-The below items are required when you arrive in the U.S. and before registering for courses.
+You must complete the following before you're allowed to register for classes:

-- TSI Assessment/THEA scores: Passing Reading and Writing scores are required.
+- Take the TSI Assessment: Passing Reading and Writing scores are required.

 - There is a $29 non-refundable fee for the TSI Assessment exam.

 - Submit a degree plan for the major you are pursuing at TCC.
 You can obtain this by visiting an academic advisor.

 Once you have submitted these items, learn about studying at TCC and how to register for classes.

 Have more questions?